 What is Self-Regulation?

 When we talk about self-regulation in kids, we’re referring to the ability to maintain an arousal level that is appropriate for any given situation.
-Self-regulation also involves having the ability to generate appropriate sensory responses to the input in the environment and the ability to monitor and control behavior, attention, motor output, emotions, and social interactions.
+Self-regulation also involves having the ability to generate appropriate behavioral and sensory responses to the input in different situations and daily routines and the ability to demonstrate self control: to monitor and control behavior, attention, motor output, emotions, and social interactions.